jremick/ms-apps-browser-switcher/README.md

 1. Set up the environment:
     ```
-    pip install psutil pywin32
+    pip install psutil
     ```

-2. Modify the list of applications to monitor by adjusting the `apps` list in the script.
+2. Modify the list of applications to monitor by adjusting the APPS constant in the script.
+3. Customize the browsers by modifying the BROWSERS constant.
+(The first browser is set for monitored apps.)
-3. If `DEBUG_MODE` is set to `True`, the script will print debug messages.
-Set to `False` to disable.
+4. If DEBUG_MODE is set to True, the script will print debug messages.
+Set to False to disable (default).
 4. Run the script:
     ```
     python script_name.py